 Why shouldn’t you pay off your mortgage early?

 Homeowners who haven’t fully funded their retirement accounts, who don’t have an emergency fund, or who have other debt with high interest rates may not want to pay off a mortgage early.
 Also, those who think they can earn a better return on their money with investments may not want to pay off their mortgage early.
-(They need to keep in mind that past performance is not necessarily indicative of future returns.)
+(However, they need to keep in mind that past performance is not necessarily indicative of future returns.)

 How do you pay off a 30-year mortgage in half the time?